ubershmekel/redditp/README.md

 * a - toggles auto-next (play/pause)
 * t - collapse/uncollapse title
 * c - collapse/uncollapse controls
-* i - open image in a new background tab
+* i - open image in a new tab
-* r - open comments in a new background tab
+* r - open comments in a new tab
 * Arrow keys, pgup/pgdown, spacebar change slides
 * Swipe gestures on phones